DMS055/CameraFilters/README.md

 # CameraFilters
-A simple, responsive website for adding camera filters.
+A simple, kind of responsive website for adding camera filters.